ZetaTwo/pwny-racing/website/content/episodes/episode10.md

     parent: "episodes"
 ---

-The tenth episode of Pwny Racing will air on November 30th.
+The tenth episode of Pwny Racing aired on November 30th.

-You can watch the live stream on [YouTube](https://www.youtube.com/watch?v=6wmyaYP5WkA).
+You can watch the recorded episode on [YouTube](https://www.youtube.com/watch?v=6wmyaYP5WkA).

 ## Participants